 What are the reserve requirements for a USDA loan?

-There is no reserve requirement, but they can be helpful if you need compensating factors to gain approval.
+There is no reserve requirement, but they can be helpful if you need compensating factors to gain USDA home loan eligibility.

-Can I roll closing costs into the loan amount?
+Can I roll closing costs into a USDA loan?

 Is there mortgage insurance on a USDA loan?